What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 5. Dehydration or Under-Fueling

-The problem: Exercising in a depleted state can shift your body into survival mode rather than reward mode.
-You feel terrible instead of euphoric.
+The problem: Exercising in a depleted state can make you feel terrible instead of euphoric.

-The fix: Hydrate well before and during exercise.
-If exercising longer than 45-60 minutes, consider a light carbohydrate source.
+The fix: Proper hydration and adequate nutrition support exercise performance and recovery, which may influence how you feel during and after exercise.
 For guidance on exercise nutrition timing, see our fasted exercise guide.

 6. Individual Genetic Variation